litmuschaos/v1-litmus-docs/docs/getstarted.md

 <div class="danger">
 <strong>NOTE</strong>:
-In this guide, we shall describe the steps to inject chaos on an application deployed in the default namespace.
+In this guide, we shall describe the steps to inject chaos on an application already deployed in the default namespace.
+It is a mandatory requirement to ensure that the chaosexperiment & chaosengine custom resoures are created in the same namespace (typically, the same as the namespace of the application under test (AUT).
 </div>

 ### Install Chaos Experiments